 1.19 Contract Termination for Failure to Perform: The institution may terminate the contract resulting from this RFP immediately at any time the vendor fails to meet the terms of the contract.

 1.20 Payment of fees will be made upon successful completion of the required services.
-Progress payments for services satisfactorily completed may be made pursuant to a payment schedule which is deemed satisfactory to the Systems and is included in the bidder’s response to this RFP.
+Progress payments for services satisfactorily completed may be made pursuant to a payment schedule which is deemed satisfactory to the parties.
+A proposed schedule is to be included in the bidder’s response to this RFP.

 1.21 Invoices: The vendor shall submit invoices, in arrears.
 State law prohibits payment of invoices prior to receipt of services.
 State law does not provide for interest payments on late payments.
 Invoices properly prepared and submitted in accordance with the terms and conditions of the contract are usually paid within thirty (30) days.